 Back then, we were called the “Community Fund” and the mission was simply to provide a central, convenient way for members of the community to give back and support our neighbors.
 As Greenville County has grown and evolved over the last century, so have we.

+The success and growth we’ve seen in Greenville County is not something that happened overnight.
 From the Great Depression to the COVID-19 pandemic and every day in between, United Way has been there for Greenville County, harnessing the collective generosity of this community to help those in need, and constantly innovating to rise to the needs of the day.

 Greenville County establishes the Greenville Community Fund which raises $82,000 in five days.
 Prior to World War II, the organization becomes known as the Community Chest of Greater Greenville.